ManishRohilla/Coursera_GoogleItAuto..Github/README.md

 --> git commit --amend == allows us to modify and add changes to the most recent commit.

+--> git commit -a --amend == allows us to modify and add changes to the most recent commit.

 The commit ID is the 40 character long string after the word commit.
 This long jumble of letters and numbers is actually something called a hash, which is calculated using an algorithm called SHA1.
 Essentially, what this algorithm does is take a bunch of data as input and produce a 40 character string from the data as the output.